 Faculty can order paper, letterhead, envelopes and other paper supplies using online forms available on the Print Services Order webpage.

 Willamette University is on a monthly payroll cycle with payday on the last business day of the month.
 Faculty may have their paychecks directly deposited in any U.S. national bank by completing and submitting a direct deposit form to the payroll office by the 15th of the current month to be effective for the month's payroll.
-Direct deposit form.
-Or faculty and staff can complete Direct Deposit Enrollment through Willamette’s online employee system called WebAdvisor that can be found in the Faculty University Services list.
-Questions about payroll matters should be addressed to Angela Murphy, Payroll Coordinator, Finance and Accounting, 503-375-5307 or firstname.lastname@example.org.
+Faculty and staff can complete a Direct Deposit Enrollment form found on the Payroll Office web page.
+Questions about payroll matters should be addressed to Angela Murphy, Payroll Manager, University Services, 503-375-5307 or firstname.lastname@example.org.

 In addition to faculty office and departmental printers, there are also a number of print services available to faculty at Willamette including: (1) WUPrint - All users on the campus network can use WUPrint on their personal machines to send a print job to a virtual print queue on Willamette's server.
 You can then log into the WUPrint tool to release your job from the queue and send it to an available printer in the library or a computer lab.
 (2) Print and Design Center – Faculty can print in color and high quality black & white at the Print and Design Center, located in Lee House, for a small fee.
 All public printers are draft-quality black & white only.
 (3) (1) Faculty Xerox Printing from Mac laptops – WITS offers directions to allow faculty to download, install, and name a Xerox printer on your personal Mac laptop.
 (4) Computer Lab Printers - Black and white printing is available to all WU community members, free of cost, in most of the campus computer labs.